esl/elixirconf-us/_trainings/next-gen-embedded-systems.md

 Beyond the engaging Battleship implementation, attendees will gain valuable architectural patterns applicable to commercial embedded products across industrial, IoT, and consumer applications.
 This workshop bridges the gap between theoretical concepts and practical implementation, delivering both immediate satisfaction through gameplay and long-term value through production-ready embedded system design principles.

+**Workshop prerequisites:**
+This workshop requires additional hardware, which participants will need to purchase separately (estimated cost: approx. $100).
+Details on how to obtain the hardware will be provided before the event.

 **DURATION**

 3 hours